typeworld/typeworld/Python/Lib/typeWorld/README.md

 I will monitor and potentially restrict the user verification calls on the central server.
 In theory, there should only ever be one single verification request for one `anonymousAppID` and one `anonymousTypeWorldUserID` by one publisher’s API endpoint.

+If the publisher’s own database doesn't contain a valid `anonymousAppID`/`anonymousTypeWorldUserID` for a subscription, the publisher shall be entitled to verify the credentials with the central server once, in case the publisher’s server wasn’t available when the central server wanted to inform it of an `anonymousAppID` status change.
+This way, our responsibilities are equally shared. 🙏